Moroccan mafia: The Banana gang

 In 2015, the Belgian authorities dismantled the Belgian-Moroccan Banana gang (Dutch: De Bananenbende), which was led by Karim A., Nabil A. and Khalid O.H., after a seizure that contained 3.4 tonnes of cocaine in Antwerp.
 The drugs were hidden in two containers of bananas from Colombia that had passed through Ecuador.
-The drugs were estimated of being worth near 100 million euros.
+The drugs were estimated of being worth near €100 million.
 The investigators admitted that the clan had been importing shipments of this type for many years and that they had important links with several Moroccan clans in the Netherlands.
 Fourteen people were arrested, including the manager of a hookah bar in Antwerp, and the owner of a car dealership.
-The Belgian intelligence services estimated that this clan generated around 300 million euros a year, with importing no more than 10 tonnes of cocaine from South America.
+The Belgian intelligence services estimated that this clan generated around €300 million a year, with importing no more than 10 tonnes of cocaine from South America.